 Wildlife.
 One federally listed species, the arroyo toad, is known to occur within the vicinity of the Proposed Project site.
-The Proposed Project is very unlikely to result in excavation outside of paved and landscaped areas of the Rincon Government Center grounds.
-As a result, it has no chance of impacting aestivating arroyo toads.
-However, there is a low potential that arroyo toads could be aestivating near the project area and a potential that arroyo toads could forage in the area of the project, resulting in potentially adverse impacts to wildlife (TDI 2023, Attachment 3).
+The habitats around the project site could support aestivating or foraging arroyo toads given the erosional features, proximity to two water features, and abundance of small mammal burrows in the soil.
+Although the existing fencing around the PC 4 Well site will act as an exclusion barrier around a portion of the work site, some excavation and work will occur outside of the fenced area.
+Thus, the Proposed Project has a slight chance that arroyo toads could be aestivating in the loose soils near or within the project area and a larger chance that arroyo toads could potentially forage within or pass through the project area, resulting in potentially adverse impacts to wildlife (TDI 2023, Attachment 3).

-Implementation of the following proposed avoidance and protection measures to prevent arroyo toads from entering the project area and from burrowing into project excavations or spoils will reduce the potential adverse effects to wildlife.
+Implementation of the following proposed avoidance and protection measures to prevent arroyo toads from entering the project area, falling into the work holes and trenching, and burrowing into project excavations or spoils will reduce the potential adverse effects to wildlife.

 - Prior to any clearing, grubbing, or construction, a temporary fence will be installed around the perimeter of the work, including any areas where spoils will be kept.
-The fencing will be of woven nylon fabric or equivalent, at least two feet high.
-Over soil, it must be staked firmly to the ground, and the lower one foot of fencing will stretch outward along the ground and be secured with a continuous line of sandbags to prevent burrowing under the fence.
-Over pavement, the fence must be secured to the ground in a similar way that would prevent a small animal from slipping under it.
-The construction of the fence and general mitigation plan for the project will be checked and must be approved by an USFWS-approved biologist before work begins. - Covering any trenching, pits, recently dug areas, and piles of spoils each night securely to the ground with a material that has no holes is recommended and essential to keep small wildlife from entering the site overnight. - If any frogs or toads are found adjacent to or within the Proposed Project area once work has begun, work will immediately stop, and the USFWS-approved biologist will be consulted.
+The parking areas do not need to be flagged.
+Establishing the project perimeter and general mitigation plan for the project will be checked and must be approved by an FWS-approved biologist before work begins.
+Additional recommendations may be made once the work activities are fully understood.
+A brief environmental education session and/or handout may be recommended based on personnel and project activities.
+An on-call biologist will be available for any questions and to perform site visits if needed. - Covering any trenching, pits, recently dug areas, and piles of spoils each night securely to the ground with a material that has no holes is recommended and essential to keep small wildlife from entering the site overnight.
+Caution should be taken when digging new areas and while uncovering the work site each morning in case something arrives on site overnight.
+Any fill/compact activities and digging should be performed in a fashion that minimizes active soil piles and open holes to minimize potential for impacts.
+Backfilling holes/trenches should be performed as necessary to reduce the number of active holes. - If any frogs or toads are found adjacent to or within the Proposed Project area once work has begun, work will immediately stop, and the USFWS-approved biologist will be consulted.
 Work cannot begin again until approval is given by the USFWS-approved biologist.
 Allowing an arroyo toad into the project area could constitute a USFWS "take" of the individual, which, depending on circumstances, could shut down the project and/or lead to potential criminal charges and fines.